 It doesn't need much to start a broadcast: A PC or laptop, a decent internet connection and a webcam are enough to try it out, but you should always invest your first money into improving your equipment to boost the viewing experience for your fans.

-First of all you need a PC or laptop with a browser that supports Adobe Flash Player.
-The most recommended browser would be Google Chrome, it comes with Adobe Flash Player built-in and updates itself and the Flash Player automatically.
-An alternative is Mozilla Firefox, but you will need to download Adobe Flash Player manually.
+First of all you need a PC or laptop with a browser.
+The most recommended browser would be Google Chrome, it updates itself automatically.
+An alternative is Mozilla Firefox.
 You don't need an expensive computer with a quadcore processor and tons of RAM, if your computer is capable of handling a Netflix stream, you'll be fine.

 It’s very important to have a decent, stable internet connection to have a smooth stream and a crisp picture, these are some examples of minimum upload bandwith requirements: